-Historical sites rock for family travel.
-Well, most of the time.
-No, all of the time.
+Historical sites rock for traveling new places with kids.
 Here’s why: they’re a snapshot of a moment in time that we’ll never experience again.
 Sometimes those sites are really well preserved and you can step back in time with little use of the imagination.
 Heck, sometimes there are even folks in costumes to help you imagine.
-And then sometimes you visit an historical site that is…gone.
-And that’s Fort Frederica on St Simons Island, Georgia.
+And then sometimes you visit an historical site that is all but gone, like Horton House on Jekyll Island or Fort Frederica on St Simons Island, Georgia.

 Where did it go?
 If it’s gone, should you still visit it?
 We’ll help with some answers and tips for visiting Fort Frederica in the Golden Isles of Georgia, but let’s just say first that it is totally worth the stop and even something you should carve out time for…as long as you’ve already had a beach day.
 Anyways, keep reading because yeah.